What is an FBA?

 FBA results enable interventions which lead to significant improvement in problem behaviour.
 They can help identify additional programs to put in place for students or whole classes, where positive behaviour support strategies are needed.

-- Understanding and managing behaviour provides information on factors that influence behaviour, managing behaviour, positive behaviour, violent and aggressive behaviour, and classroom management.
+- Understanding and managing behaviour provides information on factors that influence behaviour, violent and aggressive behaviour, prosocial behaviour and outside the classroom.

 - How to complete a functional behaviour assessment outlines functional behaviour assessment, and collecting and analysing antecedent, behaviour and consequence (A-B-C) data to inform supports and planning.